Alsace Wine Route: Colmar or Riquewihr – Which to Visit?

 Two of the prettiest wine-growing towns in Alsace are Colmar and Riquewihr.
-Depending on your preferences – and if you haven’t enough time to visit both on your trip (as well as other idyllic villages on the itinerary Riquewihr to Colmar) – which one should you include in your Alsace wine route itinerary?
+Depending on your preferences – and if you don’t have enough time to visit both on your trip (as well as other idyllic villages on the itinerary Riquewihr to Colmar) – which one should you include in your Alsace wine route itinerary?

 Alsace is a beautiful region, full of vineyards and idyllic half-timbered villages scattered around the landscape.
 The area features the Alsace wine route (La Route des Vins d’Alsace), a beloved trip to take both in summer and during the grape harvest in autumn.